 Limitation of label Encoding

-Label encoding convert the data in machine readable form, but it assigns a unique number(starting from 0) to each class of data.
-This may lead to the generation of priority issue in training of data sets.
-A label with high value may be considered to have high priority than a label having lower value.
+Label encoding converts the categorical data into numerical ones, but it assigns a unique number(starting from 0) to each class of data.
+This may lead to the generation of priority issues during model training of data sets.
+A label with a high value may be considered to have high priority than a label having a lower value.

-An attribute having output classes mexico, paris, dubai.
-On Label Encoding this column, let mexico is replaced with 0 , paris is replaced with 1 and dubai is replaced with 2.
+An attribute having output classes Mexico, Paris, Dubai.
+On Label Encoding, this column lets Mexico is replaced with 0, Paris is replaced with 1, and Dubai is replaced with 2.

-With this, it can be interpreted that dubai have high priority than mexico and paris while training the model, But actually there is no such priority relation between these cities here.
+With this, it can be interpreted that Dubai has high priority than Mexico and Paris while training the model, But actually, there is no such priority relation between these cities here.